Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 There are many different factors currently contributing to the rise in mental health changes and conditions affecting people worldwide.
 As the pandemic began, businesses closed, countries imposed strict lockdowns, and most people were forced into unplanned isolation, unable to socialize with friends and family.
 As the virus spread, the fear of infection increased as much was, and is still, not known.

-For others, recovery from a COVID infection seemed a relief until they began experiencing the symptoms of Long COVID, leaving them with new fears and questions.
+For others, recovery from an acute COVID-19 infection seemed a relief until they began experiencing the symptoms of Long COVID, leaving them with new fears and questions.
 All of the stressors combined in such a short period of time have taken their toll on everyone and the numbers of people experiencing changes in mental health reflect that.
 A closer look at each section shows exactly how COVID and Long COVID are affecting individuals worldwide.